 i have myself never tasted sindhi aloo tikki. finally, i did. i am a huge fan of the punjabi aloo tikki. tikkis or patties are good tea time snacks and great during monsoons. a cup of hot tea also goes very well with them. i have posted around 16 variations of tikkis. few of the popular one are:

-Coming back to this aloo tikki recipe, I must say it was great.
-We had it with sweet yoghurt and tomato sauce.
-The recipe does not use raw mango powder – amchur.
-If you would like a sour taste, you can add 1 tsp of amchur.
+coming back to this sindhi aloo tikki recipe, i must say it was great. we had it with yogurt (curd), tamarind chutney and green chutney. the recipe does not use raw mango powder – amchur. if you would like a sour taste, you can add 1 teaspoon of amchur.

 - 2 slices of bread

 - salt as required

 making sindhi aloo tikki mixture

 - boil the potatoes and mash them.

 - finely chop the coriander leaves, mint leaves and green chili. add these to the mashed potatoes along with the chili powder and cumin seeds